shariq1989/cookbook/content/recipe/spicy_garlic_eggplant.md

 4. In a heavy-bottomed pan or a wok, warm the avocado oil over medium-high heat.
 5. Add garlic, ginger, and chilis.
 Cook for about 30 seconds until aromatic.
 Stir to prevent sticking.
 6. Lower the heat to medium and add the eggplant to the pan, skin-side down.
 This step prevents sticking and ensures the eggplant steams correctly.
-Cook for about 1 minute and remove the eggplant.
+Cook for about 1 minute and remove the eggplant using tongs.
+Set aside.

 {{< figure src="/images/sge4.jpeg" class="instructionFigure">}}